Shree91z/Credit-Card-PD-and-NPV/README.md

 To view the full methodology, SHAP interpretability charts, and use the **Interactive Macroeconomic Simulator**, please click the badge above or visit the link below:

-**HERE** **[View the Fully Interactive Code and Dashboard](https://bit.ly/4sM3DLf)**
+**HERE** **[View the Fully Interactive Code and Dashboard](https://bit.ly/4sM3DLf)** **IMPORTANT** Click on Edit and in the top pane press RUN ALL To see the results.
+The runtime takes times please be patient.